efeelize/eng/kaiyan/work/office_daily/work_in_global_team.md

 > 3)we also say "take initiative".
 Like at work if you're the person who is kind of proactive, you want to like begin a new project, and you know, you go to your boss with the proposal.
 You're taking initiative.
 You're the first one to have this idea and start it.

 > 4)Exactly.
 And so here "initiating" kind of means to start the conversation.

+## 6)action items
+> So "action items", these are the things that need to get done, the things that people need to do.
+So for example, if Jessica has to contact a few clients by the end of the week, then that's an action item she has to do it by the end of the week.

 # 7.when it comes down to it [phr.归根到底] & the bottom line [重点]
 >  So "when it comes down to it", this is kind of a long expression is just a chunk, we always say it together like this "when it comes down to it".
 And it's just like the general idea.